Savrimyi/CheckoutOrderTotal/README.md

 Note: The tests will not work properly if the API is not running on localhost:8080 (this may be reconfigured in the TestAPI.py file).
 See instructions above to run the API.

+I recommend running the API and tests in separate windows, but you can run the API in the background instead if that is better for your environment.

+### List of commands to reproduce my results:
+      1. python3.7 RunCheckoutAPI.py run &
+      2. python3.7 RunCheckoutAPI.py test
+      3. python3.7 PointOfSale.py
+      4. ps aux | grep RunCheckoutAPI.py
+      5. kill -9 <PID of RunCheckoutAPI.py>

+You can skip steps 4 and 5, but the API will continue running in the background until it is stopped.
+If you run the API and tests in separate windows, these steps will be unnecessary.